 2001: A Space Odyssey was boring.
 There I said it.
 I know you were thinking it.
-After the chimpanzees smash bones to Thus Spoke Zarathustra there is about a hundred minutes of nothing until we get to, “Open the pod bay doors,” followed by a light show that requires the high of psychedelics to be appreciated.
+After the chimpanzees smash bones to Thus Spoke Zarathustra there are about a hundred minutes of nothing until we get to, “Open the pod bay doors,” followed by a light show that requires the high of psychedelics to be appreciated.

 That 2001 was boring did not stop it from becoming the most influential film made in my lifetime.
-The accurate (1968 accurate) depiction of space flight with ships matching rotation and a Pan Am stewardesses clomping along in gravity boots were a needed reality check to Star Trek’s Enterprise and Lost in Space’s Styrofoam sets.
+The accurate (1968 accurate) depiction of space flight with ships matching rotation and a Pan Am stewardess clomping along in gravity boots were a needed reality check to Star Trek’s Enterprise and Lost in Space’s Styrofoam sets.

 Whenever my monopoly-controlled internet connection fails, and Alexa cannot turn off my bedroom lights or tell me the time, I am reminded of Arthur C. Clarke’s vision and that glowing eye of Hal.
-(Hal is not a Wake Word for Alexa because the false positives generated by a single syllable sound).
+(Hal is not a wake word for Alexa because the false positives generated by a single syllable sound).

 Clarke’s influence reaches beyond fiction; every chuckle at last week’s claim by a Harvard astrophysicist that Oumuamua was an alien spacecraft was born in Clarke’s Rendezvous with Rama.
 Rama was a cigar-shaped object from interstellar space, travelling at impossible speed.

 While Arthur C. Clarke’s novels have had an oversized impact on science and science fiction, it was his short stories that influenced me.
-When forced to count his words Clarke did his best work.
+When forced to count his words, Clarke did his best work.
 You can find most of them in The Collected Stories of Arthur C. Clarke.